celerity/ndzip/README.md

 - CUDA >= 11.0 (not officially compatible with Clang 10/11, but a lower version will optimize insufficiently!)
 - An Nvidia GPU with Compute Capability >= 6.1
-- For the SYCL version: A [fork of hipSYCL](https://github.com/fknorr/hipSYCL/tree/rt-profiling) which includes kernel profiling functionality
+- For the SYCL version: A recent version of [hipSYCL](https://github.com/illuhad/hipSYCL) profiling functionality

 ## Building